catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

 * ``labels``
   These are arbitrary labels (defined by the cluster drivers)  in the form of key=value pairs as a way to pass additional parameters to the cluster driver.
-  Currently only ``prometheus_monitoring`` is supported and if set to ``true`` the monitoring stack will be set up and Node Exporter will automatically be picked up and launched as a regular Kubernetes POD.
-By default this is False.

 ******************
 Creating a cluster